Kenai Backcountry Lodge

 Kenai Backcountry Lodge Review

 AdventureSmith Explorations’ Kenai Backcountry Lodge review includes a detailed description and photo gallery.
 Our Alaska experts have stayed at the Kenai Backcountry Lodge firsthand.
-Please read our lodge review below then contact our experts to compare the Kenai Backcountry Lodge with other adventure lodging and Alaska land tours.
+Please read our lodge review below then contact our experts to compare the Kenai Backcountry Lodge with other adventure lodging packaged with Alaska national park tours and Alaska land tours.

 Choose the Kenai Backcountry Lodge for its remote setting on the shore of Skilak Lake surrounded by miles of wilderness, exemplifying what a backcountry lodge should be.
 This truly authentic Alaskan wilderness experience is accessibly only by boat and though the lodge is ecologically managed with modern day amenities, it feels like you’re stepping back in time.
 The staff at Kenai Backcountry Lodge is remarkable and many of them love the location so much, they return summer after summer.
-The guides are top notch and are always available for an unscheduled paddle, just ask!
-As exploring by water is truly a highlight of any visit to the Kenai Peninsula in Alaska.
+The guides are top notch and may offer after-dinner paddling by kayak, based on weather and lake conditions.
+Exploring by water is truly a highlight of any visit to the Kenai Peninsula in Alaska.

 Sustainability at Kenai Backcountry Lodge